KuyaJimbo/CodeWiz_Mini_Projects/UnityCamp/CookieClicker/Lessons/L13) Production Upgrade Script.md

         }
     }

-## Next we need to set some Default Values for the Click Upgrade
+## Next we need to set some Default Values for the Production Upgrade

 1) Return to Unity, and look for the ProductionUpgradeCode Component in the Inspector